In now work soley from my home clinic- Fleet of Foot in Upminster,

 Specialist MSK Podiatrist at a musculoskeletal and sports injury clinic based at the National Athletics Centre in Crystal Palace.

 I most recently completed a Post Graduate Certificate specialising in Podiatric Sports Medicine, which is part of MSc Sports and Exercise Medicine, based at Queen Mary University in London.
 This focuses on advanced sports injury assessment, diagnosis and treatment, tuition is provided by various elite sport clinicians.

-This course included comprehensive imaging training with a focus on diagnostic ultrasound scanning
+This course included comprehensive imaging training with a focus on diagnostic ultrasound scanning now utilised in clinic.

 I have a 1st class honors degree in Podiatric Medicine.

 Podiatry / Chiropody qualifications explained:

 (D.Pod.M) and (BSc Hons - Degree in Podiatric Medicine) are the recognised letters for those who have completed the 3-4 year full time diploma / degree to become a state registered / Health Care Professions Council, registered Chiropodist/Podiatrist.

 All other qualification letters represent short training courses from private institutions such as those taken by unregulated foot health practitioners and also grandparented Chiropodist/Podiatrists (Often SMAE institute qualified).